c-cube/ocaml-chord/README.md

 [chord](http://en.wikipedia.org/wiki/Chord_%28peer-to-peer%29).
 It is
 not bound to a particular transport, only assuming that `B-encode` values can be sent, and that the receiver knows where messages come from.
+Theoretically, one could even build a DHT on top of e-mails ;).

 ## Build